A Baking Blogger’s 7 Step Guide to Successful Pins

 Pin descriptions are actually really important.
 The opening needs to draw you in and make you want more, much like the title of a blog post or the strapline in a magazine.
 So whether these brownies are the richest, the gooey-est, the fudgiest – say so!

 Follow this up with a keyword-rich description so that Pinterest can understand what your pin is all about.
 You can find keywords relating to your new recipe by typing in ‘brownie recipe’ for example in the search bar.
-The other terms that come up are often searched with your search terms, so see if you can naturally fit a few into your description for even more Pinterest SEO.
+The other terms that come up are often searched with your search terms.
+See if you can naturally fit a few into your description for even more Pinterest SEO.

 Round up with a call to action, just as you would for a blog post, to tell the pinner to click through to make your recipe/find out more/see more of your cakes.
 This little nudge is all people often need to take the next step, but without it they’ll often leave and move on.